By Michal Rozanski, CEO at Empirica.

 There is a lot of savings in time and cost in automation.
 And there are a lot of things that can be automated.
 Our DevOps processes have matured with our product, and now they are our most precious assets.

 The range of technologies applied for crypto software projects can be as wide as for any other industry.
 What technology makes best fit for the project depends, well, on the project.
 Some projects are really simple such as mobile or web application without complicated backend logic behind the system.
 So here technology will not be a challenge.
 Generally speaking, crypto projects can be some of the most challenging projects in the world.
 Here technologies applied can be the difference between success and failure.
 Need to process 10K transaction per second with a mean latency under 1/10th ms. You will need a proven technology, probably need to resign from standard application servers, and write a lot of stuff from scratch, to control the latency on every level of critical path.

 Mobile, web, desktop?
 This is more of a business decision than technical.
 Some say the desktop is dead.
 Not in trading.
 If you sit whole day in front of the computer and you need to refer to more than one monitor, forget the mobile or web.
 As for your iPhone?
 This can be used as an additional channel, when you go to a lunch, to briefly check if the situation is under control.

 - The Culture.

 After all these points up till now, you have a talented team, working as a well-oiled mechanism with agile processes, who know what to do and how to do it.
 Now you need to keep the spirits high through the next months or years of the project.

-At Empirica we have taken part in many challenging fintech projects, so learn our lessons, learn from others, learn your own and share it.
-This cycle of learning, doing and sharing will help the fintech community build great systems that change the rules of the game in the financial world!
+At Empirica we have taken part in many challenging crypto projects, so learn our lessons, learn from others, learn your own and share it.
+This cycle of learning, doing and sharing will help the crypto community build great systems that change the rules of the game in the financial world!